 Manage Office 365 services

 You can use Azure Automation for management of Office 365 subscription services, for products such as Microsoft Word and Microsoft Outlook.
-Interactions with Office 365 are enabled by Azure Active Directory (Azure AD).
-See Use Azure AD in Azure Automation to authenticate to Azure.
+Interactions with Office 365 are enabled by Microsoft Entra ID.
+See Use Microsoft Entra ID in Azure Automation to authenticate to Azure.

 You need the following to manage Office 365 subscription services in Azure Automation.

 - An Azure subscription.
 See Subscription decision guide.

 - An Automation object in Azure to hold the user account credentials and runbooks.
 See An introduction to Azure Automation.